Heritage Protection Commissions and Capacity Building

 We aim to tell you our decision on your Project Proposal within two months of receipt.

-If successful, you will be invited to develop a detailed Project Design (for which we will provide funding).
-Once this is agreed, we will issue a formal Agreement and the project can begin.
+If successful, you may be asked either to provide some further clarification in a revised Project Proposal, or you may be invited to develop a detailed Project Design (for which we will provide funding).

 The development of a Project Design and its subsequent appraisal can take several months for a large and complex project, so please bear this in mind.